What Are Advance Directives?

-Having an advance directive is one of the most important things you can do in the event you are no longer able to make medical decisions on your own behalf.
-No matter how good your doctors are, or how much your family loves you, they simply cannot read your mind.
+Having an advance directive is one of the most important things you can do if you can no longer make medical decisions on your own behalf.
+No matter how good your doctors are or how much your family loves you, they simply cannot read your mind.

 When Do Advance Directives Become Effective?